ijas2/System-Software-lab/p_08/README.md

 ### FCFS:
 FCFS is the simplest of all the Disk Scheduling Algorithms.
 In FCFS, the requests are addressed in the order they arrive in the disk queue.

+Advantages:

+- Every request gets a fair chance
+- No indefinite postponement

+Disadvantages:

+- Does not try to optimize seek time
+- May not provide the best possible service

 ### [Solution](https://raw.githubusercontent.com/abhijithvijayan/System-Software-lab/master/p_08/pg_08.c)

 Output